The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 We have obtained and are continuing to obtain additional information, including video and other electronic information and physical evidence.

-We have retained Renaissance Associates, an investigator investigatory firm with sophisticated forensic expertise to assist us in reviewing electronic and video information.
+We have retained Renaissance Associates, an investigatory firm with sophisticated forensic expertise to assist us in reviewing electronic and video information.

 So as you can see, folks, this is not going to have a quick resolution.

-Well, that was never gonna happen.
+Well, that was never going to happen.

-Renaissance Associates, Jeff Pash, a law firm.
+Renaissance associates, Jeff Pash, a law firm.

 The playing rules are intended to protect the fairness and integrity of our game.